senzing-garage/aws-cloudformation-database-cluster/docs/README.md

 ### DatabaseHostCore

 1. **Synopsis:**
-   One of 3 Senzing database servers that hold the Senzing Model.
+   One of 3 Senzing database clusters that hold the Senzing Model.
 1. **Details:**
-   See the database having a Name in the form `{StackName}-aurora-senzing-core-cluster` in the [AWS RDS Console](https://console.aws.amazon.com/rds/home?#databases:).
+   See the database cluster having a Name in the form `{StackName}-aurora-senzing-core-cluster` in the [AWS RDS Console](https://console.aws.amazon.com/rds/home?#databases:).

 ### DatabaseHostLibfeat

 1. **Synopsis:**
-   Two of 3 Senzing database servers that hold the Senzing Model.
+   Two of 3 Senzing database clusters that hold the Senzing Model.
 1. **Details:**
-   See the database having a Name in the form `{StackName}-aurora-senzing-libfeat-cluster` in the [AWS RDS Console](https://console.aws.amazon.com/rds/home?#databases:).
+   See the database cluster having a Name in the form `{StackName}-aurora-senzing-libfeat-cluster` in the [AWS RDS Console](https://console.aws.amazon.com/rds/home?#databases:).

 ### DatabaseHostRes

 1. **Synopsis:**
-   Three of 3 Senzing database servers that hold the Senzing Model.
+   Three of 3 Senzing database clusters that hold the Senzing Model.
 1. **Details:**
-   See the database having a Name in the form `{StackName}-aurora-senzing-res-cluster` in the [AWS RDS Console](https://console.aws.amazon.com/rds/home?#databases:).
+   See the database cluster having a Name in the form `{StackName}-aurora-senzing-res-cluster` in the [AWS RDS Console](https://console.aws.amazon.com/rds/home?#databases:).

 ### DatabaseName